DSR-RHIT/me447-visualizing-data/cm/cm302-report-portfolio-studio.md

 The syntax for a citation is `[@label]`, where the label is the label you assigned in the `.bib` file.

-  - In your report, add a sentence with a citation such
+  - In the temporary file `reports/d1-temp.Rmd`, add a sentence with a citation such
 as:

 <pre class="r"><code>Visualization is a great place to start with R programming, because the payoff is